AdobeDocs/campaign-web.en/help/v8/workflows/activities/email.md

 1. Select a delivery activity: **[!UICONTROL Email]**, **[!UICONTROL SMS]**, **[!UICONTROL Push notification (Android)]** or **[!UICONTROL Push notification (iOS)]**.

+1. Select a **Template**.
+Templates are pre-configured delivery settings saved for future use.
+[Learn more](../../msg/delivery-template.md)

+1. Click **Create delivery** and define your message the same way you create a standalone delivery.
+[Learn more](../../msg/gs-message.md)

 1. Start the workflow, and check logs.

 <!--
 description, which use case you can perform (common other activities that you can link before of after the activity)